alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 As you can see, it's a lightweight starting point.

+- Make note of helpfulness in dev environment for for testing in env that matches lambda prod

 ### Final Stage: Deploy in single node kube cluster

+- highlight simplicity of deployment, benefits of k8s

 ### Reading More